The Fear of Pigeons

 Overcoming a fear of pigeons is possible with patience and the right approach, here are some strategies to consider:

 • Education: Learn about pigeon behaviour, their role in ecosystems, and their relationship with humans throughout history.
-I’m sure you can agree from what’s just been mentioned, that pigeons are a courageous and hardy creature deserving of our respect.
+I’m sure you can agree from what’s just been mentioned here, that pigeons are courageous and hardy creatures deserving of our respect.

-• Gradual exposure: Start by looking at pictures or videos of pigeons, then progress to observing them from a safe distance in a park.
+• Gradual exposure: Start by looking at pictures or videos of pigeons, then progress to observing them from a safe distance in a park, getting closer and closer.
+Exposure therapy is the only proven method to truly get over an animal phobia, read more about it here.

 • Relaxation techniques: Practise deep breathing or mindfulness when encountering pigeons to manage anxiety symptoms.

-• Cognitive Behavioral Therapy (CBT): Work with a therapist to challenge and change negative thought patterns about pigeons.
+• Cognitive Behavioural Therapy (CBT): Work with a therapist to challenge and change negative thought patterns about pigeons.

 • Professional help: Consider seeking specialised help from organisations like Creature Courage that offer targeted therapy for animal phobias.